-Maximum Available Control Technology Based on the Laboratory's periodic review of Maximum Available Control Technology (MACT) standards in 2019, it has been determined that none of the proposed or newly promulgated MACT standards apply to the emissions from existing permitted operations or the anticipated emissions from proposed activities and operations at BNL.
+Based on the Laboratory's periodic review of Maximum Available Control Technology (MACT) standards in 2020, it has been determined that

+Brookhaven National Laboratory none of the proposed or newly promulgated MACT standards apply to the emissions from existing permitted operations or the anticipated emissions from proposed activities and operations at BNL.

-3.5.2.1 Asbestos
+3.5.2.2 Asbestos

-In 2019, the Laboratory notified the EPA Region II office regarding the removal of materials containing asbestos.
-During the year, 17,500 pounds of non-scheduled friable asbestos from maintenance operations (e.g., pipe insulation, sheetrock, popcorn ceiling, transite board, floor tiles, water main pipes) materials were removed and disposed of according to EPA requirements.
+In 2020, the Laboratory notified the EPA Region II office regarding the removal of materials containing asbestos.
+During the year, 27,680 pounds of both scheduled and non-scheduled friable asbestos from maintenance operations materials and building demolition preparation (e.g., pipe insulation, sheetrock, popcorn ceiling, transite board, floor tiles, water main pipes) were removed and disposed of according to EPA requirements.

-3.5.2.2 Radioactive Airborne Emissions
+3.5.2.3 Radioactive Airborne Emissions

 Minor and major sources of radiological airborne emissions from BNL's facilities and activities are evaluated to ensure that they do not impact the environment, on-site workers, or people residing at or near the Laboratory.
-A full description of radiological emissions monitoring conducted in 2019 is provided in Chapter 4.
+A full description of radiological emissions monitoring conducted in 2020 is provided in Chapter 4.

 BNL transmitted all data pertaining to radioactive air emissions and dose calculations to EPA in fulfillment of its annual reporting requirement.
-As in past years, the maximum offsite dose due to airborne radioactive emissions from the Laboratory continued to be far below the 10 mrem (100 μ Sv) annual dose limit specified in 40 CFR 61 Subpart H (see Chapters 4 and 8 for more information on the estimated air dose).
-Using EPA modeling software, the dose to the maximally exposed off-site individual resulting from BNL's airborne emissions in 2019 was 1.28 mrem (12.8 μ Sv).
+As in past years, the maximum off-site dose due to airborne radioactive emissions from the Laboratory continued to be far below the 10 mrem (100 μ Sv) annual dose limit specified in 40 CFR 61 Subpart H (see Chapters 4 and 8 for more information on the estimated air dose).
+Using EPA modeling software, the dose to the maximally exposed off-site individual resulting from BNL's airborne emissions in 2020 was 5.6 E-5 mrem (5.65 E-4 μ Sv).
+This dose is significantly less than previous years due to the fact that there were no target irradiations performed at the BLIP facility in 2020.